 Dog breeds products

-As part of their move from Adobe Commerce to Shopify, I theorised and implemented 'dog breed' products.
+As part of their move from Adobe Commerce to Shopify and the 'Habitat' theme, I theorised and implemented 'dog breed' products.
 We added them as products to their Shopify store, but they are never intended to actually be purchased.
 Instead, they are just a vector for purchasing the appropriate harnesses for that size of dog breed without disrupting the product structure PerfectFit were used to.

 'Fit' metaobjects within a metafield store which size dog should have which sized harness, and when the 'Harness selector' inputs are changed by the customer, the Section Rendering API updates the UI around the appropriate harness.